udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 We have included an Ipython notebook that contains further instructions and starter code.
 Be sure to download the [Ipython notebook](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

 We also want you to create a detailed writeup of the project.
 Check out the [writeup template](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
+The writeup can be either a markdown file or a pdf document.

-To meet specifications, the project will require submitting both a writeup and the code file.
+To meet specifications, the project will require submitting three files:
+* the Ipython notebook with the code
+* the code exported as an html file
+* a writeup report either as a markdown or pdf file.

 Creating a Great Writeup
 ---
-A great writeup should include the rubric points as well as your description of how you addressed each point.
+A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/481/view) as well as your description of how you addressed each point.
 You should include a detailed description of the code used in each step (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
 You should include images in your writeup to demonstrate how your code works with examples.

 All that said, please be concise!
 We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).